mtelahun/tdd_password_validation/README.md

 ### Requirements

 1. The password must be at least 8 characters long.
 If it is not met, then the following error message should be returned: “Password must be at least 8 characters”
+2. The password must contain at least 2 numbers.
+If it is not met, then the following error message should be returned: “The password must contain at least 2 numbers”